MLH-Fellowship/AirFop-Backend/README.md

 AirFop Backend
 ===
 This project represents the backend for the AirFop project.
+The Project "AirFop-Dasboard" needs to be running alongside this project in order for both projects to work as intended.

 ## Getting Started